-Our flagship McIntosh Project is a large-scale, high quality flake graphite deposit located in the Kimberley region of Western Australia.
+Our McIntosh Project is a large-scale, high quality flake graphite deposit located in the Kimberley region of Western Australia.